Story

 “The occasion, to be sure, was trivial,” Kennan wrote in his memoirs, “but the implications of the query were not. . . .
 It would not do to give them just a fragment of the truth.
 Here was a case where nothing but the whole truth would do.
 They had asked for it.
 Now, by God, they would have it. ”

-It took the form of an eight-thousand-word telegram —”all neatly divided, like an eighteenth-century Protestant sermon, into five parts.
+It took the form of an 8000-word telegram —”all neatly divided, like an eighteenth-century Protestant sermon, into five parts.
 (I thought that if it went in five sections, each could pass as a separate telegram and it would not look so outrageously long.) ” The wire laid out the “Kremlin’s neurotic view of world affairs,” concluding that although “impervious to logic of reason, ” Moscow was “highly sensitive to logic of force.
 For this reason it can easily withdraw—and usually does—when strong resistance is encountered at any point. ”

 The reception was all that Kennan could have wished, and more.
-Indeed, the Long Telegram became the founding document of the policy of “containment “the cornerstone on which the West built its Cold War strategy.
+Indeed, the Long Telegram became the founding document of the policy of containment, the cornerstone on which the West built its Cold War strategy.

-Today that war is over, and George Kennan alone remains of the generation of leaders who first shaped its course.
-So when we learned that the historian John Lukacs, a frequent contributor to this magazine, has long enjoyed a close friendship with Kennan, the editors eagerly asked if he would interview him about the origins of the Cold War.
+Today, that war is over, and George Kennan alone remains of the generation of leaders who first shaped its course.
+So, when we learned that the historian John Lukacs, a frequent contributor to this magazine, has long enjoyed a close friendship with Kennan, the editors eagerly asked if he would interview him about the origins of the Cold War.
 Lukacs agreed, but with one proviso: Because “both Kennan and I are believers in (and practitioners of) the primacy and the accuracy of the written word, ” the interview would take the form of an exchange of letters.
 The result is a magisterial summary by one uniquely qualified to make it of the process through which America’s heroic wartime ally became our dreaded foe.

-December 20, 1994 John Lukacs to George Kennan
+December 20, 1994 John Lukacs to George Kennan:

 We both agree that the two mountain ranges that marked the historical landscape of the twentieth century were the two world wars and that Communist aggressiveness and its dangers were consequences of them.
 In 1917 the Bolshevik seizure of power in Russia was but a consequence of the First World War, and in 1947 the beginning of the Cold War was a consequence of the Second World War.
 By now hundreds of books and studies exist about the origins of the Cold War.
-But what interests me is something of the years
+But what interests me is something of the years 1945 and